ghermens/media2click/Documentation/Administrator/Index.rst

 Basic Setup
 ===========

-- Include the extension’s static template into your TS template.
+- Include the extension’s static template into your TypoScript template.
-- If your main PAGE object is not named ‘page’, adapt the TypoScript Setup accordingly.
+- If your main :ref:`PAGE <t3tsref:page>` object is not named ‘page’, adapt the TypoScript Setup accordingly.
 - Activate the extension's functionality via the Constant Editor: :ref:`constants-enable`

 Advanced Setup